 It’s essential to take the first 90 days at your new job seriously, as it is a transitional period that shapes your experience and is crucial to your success.
 Do it right, and you’re on your way to acing your new role!

 If you’re feeling anxious about successfully transitioning to your new job, don’t worry!
-Below, we’ve compiled 5 tips for you to transition smoothly into your new job.
+Below, we’ve compiled 5 tips for you to smoothly transition into your new job.

 1. Find your routine